Ministry of Health

 - Health policy, food safety

-In Italy, most of the mandates for food and feed safety, animal health and animal welfare are assigned at the national level to the Ministry of Health (MdS) (reorganised by the Decree of the President of the Council of Ministers No. 59 of 11 February 2014), and, in particular, to the:
+In Italy, most of the mandates for food and feed safety, animal health and animal welfare are assigned at the national level to the Ministry of Health (MdS), recently reorganised by the Decree of the President of the Council of Ministers No. 196 of 30 October 2023.
+In particular, the aforementioned responsibilities fall under the remit of the Department for Human Heath, Animal Health and the Ecosystem (One Health) and International Relations (DOHRI), with its Directorates-General:

 The remit of the MdS includes official controls during import of food and feed, general food and feed hygiene, novel food, food supplements, labelling and nutrition, food contact materials, genetically modified organisms (GMOs), zoonoses, residues of plant protection products, and veterinary medicinal products.
-The MdS is the regulatory authority for plant protection products and veterinary medicinal products and may conduct audits and inspections of the regional competent authorities.
+In addition, the MdS is the regulatory authorithy for plant protection products and veterinary medicinal products, and may conduct inspections and audits of the regional Competent Authorities.

-Italy introduced administrative sanctions against violations of Regulation (EC) No. 178/2002 by Legislative Decree No. 190/2006, and implemented the EU Hygiene Package by Legislative Decree No. 193/2007, which identifies the national competent authorities for official controls.
-In cases where an identified nonconformity may represent a danger to public health, criminal charges will also be brought.
+Italy introduced administrative sanctions against violations of Regulation (EC) No. 178/2002 by Legislative Decree No. 190/2006, and implemented the EU Hygiene Package by Legislative Decree No. 193/2007 (amended by Legislative Decree No. 27/2021), which identifies the national Competent Authorities for official controls.
+In cases where an identified nonconformity may pose a risk to public health, criminal charges may also be brought.

-All control activities performed by the central and local competent authorities are integrated in a multi-annual national control plan (MANCP) developed in compliance with Title V of Regulation (EC) No. 2017/625.
+All control activities in the field of food safety are integrated in a Multi-Annual National Control Plan (MANCP) developed in compliance with Title V of Regulation (EC) No. 2017/625.